Boavizta/boaviztapi/docs/docs/HOW TO/server_route.md

 #### Minimal configuration

-If the any of those following components aren't sent, a default component will be added to the configuration.
+If any of those following components aren't sent, a default component will be added to the configuration.

 * 1 CPU
 * 1 RAM